Ishgartzall/FRMWK_laravel_project/README.md

 ### Key Commits:

-- **Relationship between tables users posts and categories**
+- **Relationship between tables Users Posts and Categories**
-  *Date: Sep 25, 2024 - ID:*
+  *Date: Sep 25, 2024 - ID : 7a09fd07ed448c8fc5c10e1f11808366889ede4b*
-  This commit adds relationship between tables so that we can use foreign key to access information on an author (a topic) from the posts written by this user (in this category).
+  This commit adds relationship between tables so that we can use foreign key to access information on an author (or a topic) from the posts written by this user (or in this category).

 - **Implementation of model factory to autogenerate posts**
   *Date: Sep 24, 2024 - ID: 01add1a658af5ad8ab90aa33e5490b6396a84458*